Nicolasdha/Cerulean-Travel-Log/README.md

 ### Structure

-This website's structure is quite simple for ease of use.
+This website's structure is quite simple to maintain ease of use.
 The entries are timestamped, and ordered thusly.
 With the most recent appearing on the top.

 *Steps to use:*